SystemFw/blog/content/staging/paxos-failures.md

    point.
 This rule is silly in practice but without it we could have a `WOR[Int]` that always returns 0, which respects rules 1-3.

+### Replication

-So the obvious implementation for these rules is to have a single process with stable storage:
+The obvious implementation for the WOR rules is to have a single storage server with stable storage:

 - `write(a)` checks if there's already a value saved in stable storage.
 If so, returns success.
 If there is no value, it writes `a` to stable storage.
 After `a` is durable, it returns success.